-- All water heaters eventually leak. - · Do not install without adequate drainage.
+- All water heaters eventually leak. - Do not install without adequate drainage.

-Electrical Shock Hazard
+A WARNING Electrical Shock Hazard

-- Turn off power to the water heater before performing any service. - Label all wires prior to disconnecting when performing service.
+- Turn off power at the branch circuit breaker serving the water heater before performing any service. - Label all wires prior to disconnecting when performing service.
 Wiring errors can cause improper and dangerous operation. - Verify proper operation after servicing. - Failure to follow these instructions can result in personal injury or death.